Editorial Policies

 Open Access Policy

-The journal is committed to the principle that making research freely available to the public supports a greater global exchange of knowledge and enhances the impact of scholarly and community-based research.
+This open-access policy is based on the principle that making research freely available to the public supports a greater global exchange of knowledge and increases the visibility and impact of scholarly work, particularly in the field of community services and empowerment.

 Archiving